amino-os/Amino.Run/docs/code_study/DMList.md

 Quinton: No, I think we can probably avoid that, by persisting the state to the local disk (indexed by object-id or whatever).
 If the local disk/server fails, then the checkpoint will of course disappear.
 To cover that we can also support checkpointing to remote, redundant, distributed storage (e.g. Diamond or Tapir).

 ### DurableSerializableRPC 29 LoC

 > Durable serializable RPCs, revert to last successful RPC on failure

+Status: Implemented by @quinton-hoole https://github.com/Huawei-PaaS/DCAP-Sapphire/pull/39

 *DurableSerializableRPC* will 1) save Sapphire object state on local host, 2) grab a lock for the RPC call, and 3) invoke RPC on the Sapphire object.
 If RPC call succeeds, the result will be returned to client.
 If RPC call fails, the Sapphire object state will be restored, and an error will be thrown back to the client.

 Terry: * What is the difference between *DurableSerializableRPC* and *DurableTransactions*?
 Looks like *DurableSerializableRPC* deals with one RPC call, but *DurableTransactions* deals with multiple RPC calls in one transaction.

 Quinton: Yes, Irene describes serializable consistency and transactions [here](https://irenezhang.net/blog/2015/02/01/consistency.html)

 ### DurableTransactions 112 LoC

 > Durably committed transactions, revert to last commit on failure

+Status: Not yet implemented.
+Very similar to ExplicitTransactions plus DurableSerializableRPC above.
+Should be trivial.
+Quinton can do this.

 *DurableTransactions* will 1) save Sapphire object state on local host, 2) grab a lock for the transaction, and 3) invoke multiple *update* operations specified in the transaction boundry on the Sapphire object.
 If any *update* operation fail, the Sapphire object state will be restored, and an error will be thrown back to the client.